Breakthrough-Energy/docs/_sources/dev/coding_guide.rst.txt

     + But you can keep impure code as far away from your functions as possible
     + Break hard-coded dependencies so you can swap them out when testing

-This material is a summary of the content of this `article`_.
+This material is mostly a summary of the content of this `article`_.
 For more details, go read it!

 Developers often think that their struggles writing unit tests are caused by a lack of some fundamental testing knowledge or secret unit testing techniques.
 Unit tests should